 Used by permission.

-(Note: The article as initially published introduced a last-minute pre-publication error about the half-life of DU.
+(Note: The article as initially published introduced a last-minute pre-publication error about the half-life of DU, introduced by an editor unfamiliar with the piece.
 Newsweek issued a correction, and the article as shown here is in its correct form, as originally submitted by the author.
 DW)